ImY0mu/smmo-wiki-resources/en/introduction/getting-started.md

 Congratulations!
 You've now mastered the basics of SimpleMMO.
 With just a few clicks, you can set your character on a path of adventure.

 ## What's next?
-Todo: Try checking out our [Character](/wiki/character/skills?same_window=true) section to learn more about the skills you can develop in IdleMMO.
+Try checking out our [Skills](/wiki/character/skills?same_window=true) section to learn more about the skills you can develop in SimpleMMO.

 To gain a better understanding of SimpleMMO's gameplay mechanics, we recommend exploring more sections of our wiki.
 If you face any challenges or have questions, our friendly community on the [Discord](https://discord.gg/SEQxubs) server is ready to help.